jhale/fenicsx-error-estimation/README.rst

 over the current C++ assembler will allow us to (straightforwardly) extend the package to error estimators for more complex problems, e.g. Stokes, incompressible elasticity, and singularly-perturbed reaction-diffusion equations.

+**Question:** What about method x?

+**Answer:** We'd be happy to work with you to add your error estimation methodology to this repository.

 Citing
 ======